conda-incubator/conda-store/docusaurus-docs/conda-store/introduction.md

 ## Quick start

-1. Create and activate new `conda` environment:
+1. Create and activate a new `conda` environment:

 ```bash
 conda create -n conda-store-env python=<Python version of choice>